dutykh/dutykh.github.io/_posts/2015-04-21-LectNotes.md

 * [https://github.com/dutykh/hydro/](https://github.com/dutykh/hydro/)

-I hope that even in the current preliminary version it might be already useful.
+I hope that even in the current preliminary version it might be already useful for the interested reader.
 Please, note that it is the **work in progress**.
 So, this file will be constantly evolving (almost on the daily basis).
 Consequently, the potential readers are invited to consult the corresponding GitHub repository for a newer version.

+Any comments/remarks/propositions are welcome!

 Have a nice reading!